yt-dlp/yt-dlp/README.md

                                      an error.
 The default value "fixup_error"
-                                     repairs broken URLs, but emits an error if this is not possible instead of searching --ignore-config                  Disable loading any configuration files
-                                     except the one provided by --config-
+                                     repairs broken URLs, but emits an error if this is not possible instead of searching --ignore-config, --no-config     Disable loading any configuration files except the one provided by --config-location.
-                                     location.
                                      When given inside a configuration
                                      file, no further configuration files are
                                      loaded.
 Additionally, (for backward
                                      compatibility) if this option is found